JoaquimStr/JoaquimStr.github.io/README.md

 - index.html contains links to the different tasks
 - instructions.html contains instructions for each teask
 - contact.html contains the contact info
 - eegheadband.html contains info on how to use the EEG headband
+- signup.html contains info regarding the start of study (questionnaires)
+- signout.html contains info regarding the end of study